arachtivix/mathstudynotes/mixal/README.md

-I have had trouble with encoding on mixal files that I do not quite appreciate yet.
-I've found the `od` tool useful, specifically `od -t x1 <filepath>`.
+I have had trouble with line endings from Windows.
+I've found the `od` tool useful for sanity checking, since it seems the line ending selection in visual studio code does not behave the way I would expect. `od -t x1 <filepath>`.